featherbear/UNSW-COMP3211/site/content/labs/lab-2.md

 ### Considerations

 In the previous single cycle core design, the value of two registers were read simultaneously.
 While unconventional, the stack design could return the value at SP, _as well as SP+1 (value before the top)_ - which would allow for two values to be read during the same cycle

+For the writeback (i.e. a `push` instruction, or the result of `add` / `sll` / etc), this can occur during the falling edge of the clock signal, similar to the other memory entities.

+## Instructions

+By migrating to stack-based operation, the instructions no longer need their `rs` and `rd` fields (with the exception of `pop $rd`) - which allows the ISA set to have 8-bit wide instructions instead of 16-bits

+### ISA (8-bit wide)

+* `noop`
+* `add` - pop, pop, exec, push
+* `sll [imm]` - pop, exec, push
+* `bne [imm]` - pop, pop, exec
+* `load [imm]` - pop, exec
+* `store [imm]` - pop, exec
+* `push [imm]` - push
+* `pop [reg]` - pop

+### ISA (Multi-width instructions)

+* (4) `noop`
+* (4) `add` - pop, pop, exec, push
+* (4) `sll` - pop, pop, exec, push
+* (4) `bne` - pop, pop, pop, exec
+* (4) `load` - pop, pop, exec
+* (4) `store` - pop, pop, exec
+* (8) `push [imm]` - push
+* (8) `pop [reg]` - pop

+When using multi-width instructions, the opcodes should be specifically crafted in a way that allows the control unit to know to advance 4 or 8 bytes for the next instruction.
+In our case where we have 8 instructions, the opcodes for all the 4-bit wide instructions can all start with `0`; and the opcodes for the two 8-bit wide instructions can both start with `1`

+---

+When implementing this reduced width instruction set, all references to 16-bit instructions (`15 downto 0`) can be changed to `7 downto 0`.
+As registers still exist within the system, the stack entity should be placed between the instruction memory and the RegFile entity.
+This way, if the `load` or `store` operations are executed, the stack can retrieve the register addresses from the stack - which can then be passed into the RegFile.

+The writeback stage also needs to be modified to push the result to the stack, rather than to the RegFile.
+For reasons aforementioned, a mux should be used to route the result either to the stack, or to the RegFile for `load` and `store` operations.

+For the `bne` instruction, if the 4-bit wide variant is used; the jump address should **always** be popped off the stack, regardless if the processor will perform the jump or not.
+For the 8-bit wide variant, this is not an issue.
+In addition, the implementation of the 8-bit wide variant will be simpler as the address in the instruction can be routed directly into the PC mux.
+(Tradeoffs between instruction size, operation speed, and circuit complexity, yada yada..)